DiRAC-Training/FM001-Bash-command-line/_episodes/06-using-scripts-pipes.md

 After printing out four lines of output, the pipe terminates.

-## Accepting Input into Our Script
+## Accepting input into our script

 Our previous example shows how we can include the output from our commands within a pipe.
 But what about how we might process input with our script?
 We can do this using `read` in Bash.
 Write a new script called `filter.sh`: